WiegnerO/Imagify/README.md

   "price": "< image_price_value >",\
   "characteristics" : "< an array of characteristics >"\
 }
+- If you are using the Imagify_UI application navigate to http://localhost:4200/homePage and select the "see similar images" button underneath the intended image
 - This will return a list of images containing a characteristic incommon with the image passed

 ### Post a new image